Getting started

 A list of bundled presets is available at the preset list.
 By default html-validate:recommended is used.

-When using NPM packages and files each must export a valid configuration object.
-Plugins may create custom configuration presets by exposing one or more preset in the plugin declaration.
+When using NPM packages or files each must be resolvable with require(..) and export a valid configuration object.
+Plugins may create configuration presets by exposing one or more preset in the plugin declaration.

 rules